sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/agent.md

 With check TTLs, Sensu can set an expectation that a Sensu agent will publish additional events for a check within the period of time specified by the TTL attribute.
 If a Sensu agent fails to publish an event before the check TTL expires, the Sensu backend creates an event with a status of `1` (warning) to indicate the expected event was not received.
-For more information about check TTLs, see the the [check reference][44].
+For more information about check TTLs, read the [checks reference][44].

 You can use the Sensu agent API to enable tasks that run outside of Sensu's check scheduling to emit events.
 Using the check TTL attribute, these events create a dead man's switch: if the task fails for any reason, the lack of an "all clear" event from the task will notify operators of a silent failure (which might otherwise be missed).